 Horizontal insulation under the slab can be described by a UnderSlabInsulation/Layer/NominalRValue.
-The insulation can either have a depth (UnderSlabInsulationWidth) or can span the entire slab (UnderSlabInsulationSpansEntireSlab).
+The insulation can either have a fixed width (UnderSlabInsulationWidth) or can span the entire slab (UnderSlabInsulationSpansEntireSlab).

-For foundation types without walls, the DepthBelowGrade field must be provided.
-For foundation types with walls, the slab's position relative to grade is determined by the FoundationWall/DepthBelowGrade values.
+For foundation types without walls, the DepthBelowGrade element must be provided.
+For foundation types with walls, the DepthBelowGrade element is not used; instead the slab's position relative to grade is determined by the FoundationWall/DepthBelowGrade values.